-End-Placement ITA due WK7:

-is completed by the assigned supervising Consultant or their delegate registrar, after seeking opinion from the clinical team about the student performance throughout the placement as to whether the student is performing 'at expected level'.
+End-Placement ITA- Due WK7: is completed by the assigned supervising Consultant or their delegate registrar, after seeking opinion from the clinical team about the student performance throughout the placement as to whether the student is performing 'at expected level'.
 Students can fail for not meeting attendance requirements on Clinical Placement - if they are not present then they are not spending time with patients sufficient to demonstrate competency.

-Mini-CEX Due WK6:

-Students are encouraged to participate in active learning by interacting with patients by conducting a history or physical examination and then engage in discussions with clinician supervisors, known as Mini-Clinical Examinations (Mini-CEX).
-During the clinical placement, students will be supervised by the consultant supervisor or their delegate which can be a range of clinicians in specialist training pathways in the medical team, Senior House Officer or higher.
+Mini-CEX Due WK6: Students are encouraged to participate in active learning by interacting with patients by conducting a history or physical examination and then engage in discussions with clinician supervisors, known as Mini-Clinical Examinations (Mini-CEX).
+During the clinical placement, students will be supervised by their consultant supervisor or their delegate which includes ICU nurses and a range of clinicians such as those in specialist training pathways in the medical team, Senior House Officer or higher.
 PGY 1 and 2 are not permitted to complete Mini-CEX.

-Students are required to complete and evidence four (4) Mini-CEX in the form of 4 x patient management plans.
+Students are required to complete and evidence four (4) Mini-CEX in the form of 4 x Patient Management Plans.